gyzkard/gy-sang/docs/index.md

 gy-sang
 =======

-Strong types to distinguish between degree and radian and possibly other types.
+Strong angle types for C++ to distinguish between degree and radian and possibly other types.

 ## Copyright and License